WLCG-AuthZ-WG/common-jwt-profile/profile.md

 ## Scope-Based Capability Reduction

 Given the hierarchical property of the resource path component in scopes, an entity may request a scope with a resource path that is greater or less than the resource path to which that entity is entitled.
 In case that the entity requests a resource path that is greater than what is entitled, the token issuer may return a token containing the subset resource path(s) to which that entity is entitled.
 In the case that the entity requests a resource path that is lesser than what is entitled, the token issuer should return a token containing the resource path as requested, thereby honoring the request for a lesser privilege.
+This capability is also used in the [token exchange flow](#token-exchange-flow) to exchange an existing token for one with a reduced resource path for purposes of least privilege delegation.

 **Examples:**